Plan Your Visit

 Frequently Asked Questions

 Parking at the Bay Area Discovery Museum is always free for all visitors.
 When you arrive, you’ll find parking in one of the paved or gravel lots in front of the museum.

 After walking through the gates to BADM’s campus, head inside the entry pavilion.
 There, front desk staff will help you with your admission and answer any questions you may have, before you head off to explore the rest of the museum.
 You can visit our Hours & Admission pages for more details.

 All bathrooms are equipped with changing tables.

-Visitors are welcome to purchase food at our on-site café, Bean Sprouts, or to bring their own food with them when they visit.
+Bean Sprouts is currently closed.
+When open, visitors are welcome to purchase food at our on-site café, Bean Sprouts, or to bring their own food with them when they visit.
 All food, whether purchased on-site or brought from home, must be enjoyed inside Bean Sprouts Café or at the picnic benches and tables located throughout the museum.

 Strollers are not allowed inside buildings for safety reasons.
 Designated stroller parking areas are indicated by signs on-site.

 Visiting in All Weather